curityio/nginx_phantom_token_module/README.md

 ## Compatibility

-Our binary releases align with the 24 month supported release cycle of [NGINX Plus](https://docs.nginx.com/nginx/releases/) to keep the NGINX secure environment up to date.
+The binary releases align with the 24 month supported release cycle of [NGINX Plus](https://docs.nginx.com/nginx/releases/) to keep the NGINX secure environment up to date.
 The module's code has also run to a production level with many previous NGINX releases.

 ### Pre-Built Releases